-The Cyber Security Management major concentration is tailored for students who want to pursue a career defending organizational information technology systems.
-Students who complete the cyber security program will be transformed into knowledgeable, confident and ethical leader.
+The Cybersecurity Management major concentration is tailored for students who want to pursue a career defending organizational information technology systems.
+Students who complete the Cybersecurity Management major concentration will be transformed into knowledgeable, confident, and ethical leaders.

-After enrolling in Cleary's cyber security program, students will be provided with a complete and thorough education of everything related to cyber security management and what goes into protecting information & technological assets of the organizations for which they work.
-The BBA in Management/Cyber Security degree is designed for enthusiastic hardworking individuals with a passion for making ethical business decisions in a cyber security world.
+After enrolling in Cleary's Cybersecurity Management major concentration, you will be provided with a complete and thorough education of everything related to cyber security management and what goes into protecting information and technological assets of the organizations they work for.
+The coursework is designed for enthusiastic, hardworking individuals with a passion for making ethical business decisions in a cybersecure world.